Skip to main content

 Contact us today!

 Disclaimer: Please note that this is intended to provide a general understanding of physical activities that some people with an ostomy participate in once they’ve been given approval from their prescribing doctor.
-This article should not be taken as medical advice nor be used in place of a visit, call, or consultation with a healthcare provider.
+This article should not be taken as medical advice or used in place of a visit, call, or consultation with a healthcare provider.

 Call Toll-Free (877) 688-2729